smart-on-fhir/cumulus-etl/README.md

 # Cumulus: Clinical Investigation at Population Scale
-Cumulus will complement, not replace, the many public health Electronic Lab Reporting (ELR) efforts across cities and states in the USA.
-Whereas existing ELR interfaces from labs and hospitals provide patient level data on a narrower set of mandated reportable conditions, Cumulus will enable the flow of aggregate and de-identified data on a broader set of health conditions and patient population trends over time.
+Cumulus will enable the flow of aggregate and de-identified data on a broad set of health condition and patient population trends over time.
 Cumulus is based out of Boston Children’s Hospital with collaborations in US hospitals and departments of public health.

 * [SMART push button population health](https://www.nature.com/articles/s41746-020-00358-4)